Q2 (NYSE:QTWO) Rating Increased to Buy at DA Davidson

-Q2 (NYSE:QTWO) was upgraded by research analysts at DA Davidson from a “neutral” rating to a “buy” rating in a research note issued to investors on Thursday, The Fly reports.
+Q2 (NYSE:QTWO) was upgraded by stock analysts at DA Davidson from a “neutral” rating to a “buy” rating in a research note issued on Wednesday, Benzinga reports.
+The brokerage presently has a $114.00 target price on the technology company’s stock, down from their previous target price of $128.00.
+DA Davidson’s price objective suggests a potential upside of 20.08% from the company’s current price.

-In other Q2 news, SVP Kimberly Rutledge sold 14,635 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
+In related news, CEO Matthew P. Flake sold 7,333 shares of Q2 stock in a transaction dated Friday, February 26th.
+The shares were sold at an average price of $122.40, for a total transaction of $897,559.20.
+Following the completion of the sale, the chief executive officer now owns 258,350 shares in the company, valued at approximately $31,622,040.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, SVP Kimberly Rutledge sold 14,635 shares of the business’s stock in a transaction dated Monday, May 10th.
 The shares were sold at an average price of $94.31, for a total transaction of $1,380,226.85.
-Following the sale, the senior vice president now owns 60,330 shares of the company’s stock, valued at $5,689,722.30.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Matthew P. Flake sold 7,333 shares of the firm’s stock in a transaction that occurred on Friday, February 26th.
-The stock was sold at an average price of $122.40, for a total transaction of $897,559.20.
-Following the sale, the chief executive officer now directly owns 258,350 shares in the company, valued at approximately $31,622,040.
+Following the completion of the sale, the senior vice president now directly owns 60,330 shares of the company’s stock, valued at $5,689,722.30.
 The disclosure for this sale can be found here.
-Insiders sold 186,846 shares of company stock valued at $20,728,730 in the last quarter.
-9.00% of the stock is owned by insiders.
+Insiders sold a total of 186,846 shares of company stock worth $20,728,730 in the last ninety days.
+9.00% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Ergoteles LLC acquired a new stake in Q2 during the first quarter worth approximately $571,000.
-Geode Capital Management LLC raised its holdings in Q2 by 10.6% during the first quarter.
-Geode Capital Management LLC now owns 854,714 shares of the technology company’s stock worth $85,642,000 after purchasing an additional 82,230 shares in the last quarter.
-Prudential Financial Inc. raised its holdings in Q2 by 4.4% during the first quarter.
-Prudential Financial Inc. now owns 5,126 shares of the technology company’s stock worth $514,000 after purchasing an additional 218 shares in the last quarter.
-Y Intercept Hong Kong Ltd acquired a new stake in Q2 during the first quarter worth approximately $573,000.
-Finally, King Luther Capital Management Corp raised its holdings in Q2 by 6.5% during the first quarter.
-King Luther Capital Management Corp now owns 32,745 shares of the technology company’s stock worth $3,281,000 after purchasing an additional 1,995 shares in the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+International Assets Investment Management LLC bought a new stake in Q2 during the 4th quarter valued at $43,000.
+Strs Ohio raised its stake in shares of Q2 by 1.4% during the 4th quarter.
+Strs Ohio now owns 7,200 shares of the technology company’s stock worth $911,000 after acquiring an additional 100 shares in the last quarter.
+Nisa Investment Advisors LLC boosted its stake in Q2 by 22.0% in the fourth quarter.
+Nisa Investment Advisors LLC now owns 1,940 shares of the technology company’s stock valued at $245,000 after acquiring an additional 350 shares in the last quarter.
+Juncture Wealth Strategies LLC acquired a new stake in Q2 in the fourth quarter valued at approximately $236,000.
+Finally, Conestoga Capital Advisors LLC increased its position in shares of Q2 by 1.6% during the fourth quarter.
+Conestoga Capital Advisors LLC now owns 616,031 shares of the technology company’s stock worth $77,946,000 after purchasing an additional 9,461 shares in the last quarter.

 Q2 Company Profile